-This syllabus has been approved by the Board of Education of Stockholm Business School, Stockholm University 2018-03-06, last revision conducted 2018-10-15.
+This syllabus has been approved by the Board of Education of Stockholm Business School, Stockholm University 2018-03-06, revision conducted 2018-10-15.
+The last revision was approved by the Head of Department, Stockholm Business School, Stockholm University 2020-12-03.